IRT-Saint-Exupery/CoFMPy/docs/user_guide/advanced/stream_handler_module.md

 ### Included Handlers

 * **CSVDataStreamHandler** (`csv`): Reads data from a static CSV file.
-* **KafkaDataStreamHandler** (`kafka`): Connects to a Kafka topic, consumes real-time messages in a separate thread, and manages buffering and interpolation.
+* **KafkaDataStreamHandler** (`kafka`): Connects to a Kafka topic, consumes real-time messages in a separate thread and manages buffering.
-* **LocalDataStreamHandler**: Provides a lightweight in-memory option for development or unit testing.
+* **LocalDataStreamHandler**: Provides a lightweight in-memory option for development, unit testing, or variable with very few variations in time.

-Each handler need to include (explained below):
+Each handler needs to include (explained below):

 * `get_data(t)`
 * `is_equivalent_stream(config)`